 Cases of acute sinusitis that last more than 12 weeks are reclassified as chronic sinusitis and require medicated treatment.
 Our experts can provide patients with advanced and exhaustive evaluation for the underlying cause(s) for this very debilitating condition, and offer specialized management options.

-Don’t let allergy-related conditions of the nose and sinuses get in the way of your daily happiness — contact Columbia Asthma & Allergy Clinic today to schedule a consultation appointment.
+Don’t let allergy-related conditions of the nose and sinuses get in the way of your daily happiness.
+Contact us to schedule a consultation appointment.
 We look forward to hearing from you!